4 Reasons to Stop Using Self-Cleaning Oven Feature Immediately

 Let’s take a look at some of the pros:

-- Convenience—obviously, the primary appeal of a self-cleaning oven is that you won’t have to use harsh oven cleaners or scrub spills and burned on food by hand.
-You can spend three to four hours during the self-cleaning process to do other chores or something more enjoyable.
+- Convenience, the primary appeal of a self-cleaning oven is that you won’t have to use harsh oven cleaners or scrub spills and burned on food by hand.
+You can spend three to four hours doing other chores or something more enjoyable during the self-cleaning process.

 - Cost—appliance manufacturers suggest the extra cost of purchasing a self-cleaning oven is offset by its convenience and time-saving attributes.
 They also indicate that the energy savings achieved during cooking (due to extra insulation) and no need to purchase pricey chemical cleaners also balance the initial expenditure.